 Deloitte’s analysis of employee testimonials confirms that having a purpose and making an impact are two influential factors contributing to job satisfaction and a sense of fulfillment.
 According to several executives surveyed, the pandemic has only strengthened this notion—people are proud to make products used by frontline workers.

-A successful DEI strategy entails that all workers across populations and identities are empowered to be their authentic self within the organization and feel safe, encouraged, and accepted within the work environment.
+A successful DEI strategy entails that all workers across populations and identities are empowered to be their authentic self within the organisation and feel safe, encouraged and accepted within the work environment.
 Our study highlights employees’ growing focus on DEI at the workplace—the ability to be their authentic self was selected as one of the most important factors by one-third of the surveyed workforce.
-Deloitte’s recent research, The equity imperative, explains ways to promote equity in the workplace, and shows that 67% of US job seekers report that a diverse workforce is important to them when considering a job offer.16
+Deloitte’s recent research, The equity imperative, explains ways to promote equity in the workplace and shows that 67% of US job seekers report that a diverse workforce is important to them when considering a job offer.16

 More than half of the 18–24-year-olds surveyed in our manufacturing perception study indicated they are looking to switch jobs (figure 10), which could increase the pool of potential recruits for manufacturers.
 This cohort is less excited about the prospect of a career in manufacturing,17 but flexibility and a focus on more digital and technical skills—for instance, the opportunity to work in a smart factory environment—are likely to make the industry more attractive to them.

 However, survey data indicate a mismatch between advertising methods: The surveyed younger workforce is more receptive to social media/television and news, whereas manufacturers reported finding other media and recruiting tactics more effective (figure 11).
 Partnerships with local high schools can help educate students and parents about manufacturing career paths.